rwinlib/imagemagick6/readme.md

 # ImageMagick 6

-Stack build from July 28, 2017.
+Stack build from Aug 21, 2017.
 The glib2 related packages are compiled from source (using [rtools32](rtools32.sh) / [rtools64](rtools64.sh) because they require special macros for static linking.

- - imagemagick 6.9.9.3
+ - imagemagick 6.9.9-9
  - librsvg 2.40.18
  - cairo 1.15.6
  - pango 1.40.6